 2. Segment your target customer base

-Segmentation is a powerful tactic to divide your customers into groups with similar characteristics and expectations so that you can tailor your service offerings to each of them.
+According to top B2C marketing agencies, segmentation is a powerful tactic to divide your customers into groups with similar characteristics and expectations so that you can tailor your service offerings to each of them.
 Some of the criteria you can use to segment include demographics, company maturity, product fit, product use cases, potential value, and so on.

 3. Give your customer goals a shape

 This involves using a data-powered approach to define customer goals for each segment.
 Taking customer feedback and usage history into account is crucial here, as is considering purchase intent and your product’s functionality.
 Involve your customers as much as possible by encouraging them to state their own goals in their own words.

 A customer journey is a clear roadmap designed to help your customer achieve their goals with your product.
 Involve your sales and customer support teams to define aspects of the journey such as the end goal, the key milestones along the way, resources needed, and critical personnel required at each step.
 Ensure all departments have equal clarity on this roadmap.
 If you’ve never done it before, you can also use a content creation service like Trust My Paper, where experts will help you create your first сostumer journey roadmap.